-The Safe Drinking Water Act is a federal law that was enacted in 1974 authorizing the Environmental Protection Agency (EPA) to set national standards for drinking water and its sources.
-The EPA is to make sure that these standards are enforced with all public water systems including states, municipalities, and water suppliers.
-This law does not cover private water wells.
+The Safe Drinking Water Act is a federal law that was enacted in 1974 authorizing the Environmental Protection Agency (EPA) to establish national standards for drinking water and its sources.
+EPA must ensure that these standards apply to all public water systems, including states, municipalities, and water providers.

 There are approximately 150,000 public water systems in the United States.
 These systems supply water to more than 300 million people.
 Public water systems include:

 - Systems that provide water to housing communities and apartment buildings